-Rather than focusing on mechanisms to tackle either the mobile code side or the environment side, this paper proposes a system wide and pragmatic mechanism common to both the protection of code and environment.
-Environment and code protection can be based on trust, i.e. authorizations and/or roles of application developers and security-level of runtime environments.
+Rather than focusing on mechanisms to tackle either the mobile code side or the environment side, this paper proposes a system-wide and pragmatic mechanism common to the protection of both code and environment.
+The approach proposed deals with trust defined as authorizations and/or roles of application developers and users and security level of runtime environments.
+Some works similarly deal with trust by devising distributed policies for managing its definition [KFP01, BFK99]; however, they do not take into account the security-level of execution environments.